yushu-liu/political-data-science/README.md

 # political-data-science

-An Open Introduction
+## An Open Introduction

-YUSHU LIU
+## This book tries to give an open research frame, inspire more students to concern political data science.

-This book tries to give an open research frame, inspire more students to concern political data science.
+## The tutorial website www.datac2c.com will launch soon.